 No matter your age, if you haven’t started saving for retirement, get started!
 Even small weekly contributions will make a difference to your bottom line once it’s time to retire.
 Add a ‘retirement’ section to your budget and evaluate how much you can afford to set aside for your golden years.
 If you don’t have a budget – start one.
 There’s no better way to be aware of your income & spending than by using a budget.

 Check how much money you currently have saved for retirement.
 Ask yourself at what age do you want to (or will be able to) retire?
 Where would you like to retire?
 Will you downsize?
 How much money do you need to have a comfortable retirement?
 Are you almost at your goal, or is a significant amount of saving still required?
-Set SMART goals to help you make retirement saving more tangible.
+Set SMART goals (Specific, Measurable, Achievable, Relevant, and Timely) to help you make retirement saving more tangible.

 Do the Math